 Guide To Overcoming Depression

-First, it is essential to look at how severely one’s functioning may be impaired.
+First, looking at how severely one’s functioning may be impaired is essential.
 Suppose the person’s level of functioning has been significantly damaged.
-In that case, they are having difficulty performing their daily routine, seeking professional help, and a quick trip to the family doctor to rule out any medical conditions that might be causing the mood disorder is an excellent place to start.
+In that case, if they are having difficulty performing their daily routine, seeking professional help and a quick trip to the family doctor to rule out any medical conditions that might be causing the mood disorder is an excellent place to start.

 Second, assess whether any significant changes in circumstances, relationships, etc., contribute to the depression.

 Third, if your loved one indicates they have a plan or intentions to harm themselves, take action immediately to get help.
 Call a mental health professional that you have been referred to by a reliable source, or check your phone book for community mental health services.